severinleuenberger/R2D2-as-real-AI-companion/CAMERA_SETUP_DOCUMENTATION.md

    - Full HD (1920×1080): Best quality but higher file size (242 KB) and latency
    - VGA (640×480): Better for real-time streaming (28.43 FPS), smaller files (45 KB)
    - Choose resolution based on use case: perception/SLAM prefer Full HD, streaming/real-time prefer VGA

+8. **ROS 2 Integration Strategy** (NEW)
+   - Don't rely on pre-built ROS packages that may have version conflicts
+   - Create custom ROS nodes adapted to your specific SDK version
+   - Minimal dependencies reduce build complexity significantly
+   - Direct DepthAI API usage in ROS nodes provides more control and flexibility
+   - Threading model: Use daemon threads for camera capture loops in ROS nodes
+   - Frame IDs and timestamps crucial for proper TF integration in multi-robot systems

 ---